 At Jacobs & Jacobs, our New Haven temporary disability claims attorneys know how important it is for your workers’ compensation claim for disability benefits to succeed.
 We know you can become stressed because of a lack of income after getting hurt on the job.

-Our lawyers are committed to guiding you through the often-complicated workers’ compensation application process.
+Our personal injury lawyers are committed to guiding you through the often-complicated workers’ compensation application process.
 Call us at (203) 777-2300 to discuss your workers’ compensation claim.

 We know that adjusters for insurance companies frequently try to deny workers’ claims for benefits or delay paying out on claims.

-Even if the insurance company acts fairly, our attorneys can provide useful counsel on the types of workers’ compensation benefits you may be eligible for.
+Even if the insurance company acts fairly, our law firm offers useful counsel on the types of workers’ compensation benefits you may be eligible for.
 These benefits include:

 Even a short-term disability can be a matter of real concern to you.
-No matter how severe your disability, our attorneys can explain your rights and walk with you step-by-step through the application process.
-We will help you avoid mistakes and delays that can keep you from getting the benefits you need.
+No matter how severe your condition, our disability attorneys can explain your rights and walk with you step-by-step through the application process.
+Our legal counsel helps you avoid mistakes and delays that can keep you from getting the benefits you need.